eklem1/GalaxySim/README.md

 # GalaxySim

 Currently looking a simplified relation of the HMF to LF.
-Working with Areas (see docs at https://ares.readthedocs.io/en/latest/index.html)
+Working with Ares (see docs at https://ares.readthedocs.io/en/latest/index.html).